rktjmp/lush.nvim/README.md

 `examples/lush_tutorial.lua` provide an interactive tutorial on how to create a lush-spec.

-The basic definition of a lush-spec is, a lua table which defines your highlight groups, by name, and their associated color and decoration details.
+The basic definition of a lush-spec is, a Lua table which defines your highlight groups, by name, and their associated color and decoration details.

 The advantage of using Lush and a lush-spec is that you're able to define